 It’s Media Literacy Week November 5-9, 2018, so I wanted to write about media literacy when it comes to one of my favourite go-to sources of information, Wikipedia.
 We’ve come a long way since I was in high school and the World Book Encyclopedia reigned supreme.
-Still, with World Book you could pretty confident that the information you were getting was accurate, but on Wikipedia, how do you separate the fact from the fake news?
+Still, with World Book, you could pretty confident that the information you were getting was accurate.
+On Wikipedia, how do you separate the fact from the fake news?

 The fact that anyone can write/edit means that misinformation can be posted.
 However, the large army of Wikipedia editors means that often someone will often catch the issue and correct it.
 Still, inaccuracies and bias can and do make their way into articles.
 So what are some ways that you can evaluate the veracity of what you’re reading?

 Is there a message box at the top of the article?

 Pages may be flagged by editors for a variety of reasons.
 Sometimes these are housekeeping issues that don’t impact the content, but some flags warn about the reliability of the content.
 It’s best to consider the overall value of the article in the context of these warnings.

 Is a statement referenced?